nus-cs2103-AY2021S1/tp/docs/AboutUs.md

 title: About Us
 ---

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg) mentored by Professor Damith.

-You can reach us at the email `jordany@comp.nus.edu.sg`
+You can reach us at the email `jordany@comp.nus.edu.sg` or our supervisor at `damithc@gmail.comp.nus.edu.sg`

 ## Project team